The Grateful Dead (album)

-The Grateful Dead is the debut album of the Grateful Dead.
-It was released by Warner Bros.
-Records in March 1967.
+The Grateful Dead is the debut studio album by the American rock band the Grateful Dead, released by Warner Bros.
+Records on March 17, 1967.
 According to the biographies of both bassist Phil Lesh and drummer Bill Kreutzmann, the band released the album as San Francisco's Grateful Dead.

 History

 The album was primarily recorded at RCA's Studio A, in Los Angeles, in only four days.
 The band had wanted to record the tracks in their hometown of San Francisco, but no recording studios in the area had modernized equipment at the time.
 The group picked David Hassinger to produce because he had worked as an engineer on the Rolling Stones' "(I Can't Get No) Satisfaction" and Jefferson Airplane's Surrealistic Pillow album (on the latter of which Jerry Garcia had guested and suggested the album title).
 Due to demands by the band's label, Warner Brothers, four of the tracks were edited for length.
 Phil Lesh comments in his autobiography, "to my ear, the only track that sounds at all like we did at the time is Viola Lee Blues. ...None of us had any experience with performing for recording...the whole process felt a bit rushed."
 Bill Kreutzmann, in his autobiography, says of the songs, "their recorded versions failed to capture the energy that we had when we performed them live. ...We weren’t that good yet.
 We were still learning how to be a band."

 Though the album was considered "a big deal in San Francisco", it did not see much airplay on AM radio stations outside of the Bay Area.
 The freeform FM radio format that favored bands like the Dead was still developing.
 Warner Bros. held an album release party on March 20, 1967 at the Fugazi Hall in North Beach.
 The label's A & R manager, Joe Smith, is noted for saying he "[is] proud that Warner Bros. is introducing the Grateful Dead to the world."